 A Prickly Insight

-This lesson, as jaded as it is, is at the heart of understanding the value of crowdsourcing.
-Indeed, to understand the success of crowdsourcing, we first have to understand that it is a response to and a solution to the porcupine dilemma.
+Behold, the lesson to be learned from this, jaded though it may be, is the key to understanding the value of internet based phenomena which is crowdsourcing.
+Furthermore, to understand the success of crowdsourcing, we have to recognize that it is a response to, and a solution to, the porcupine dilemma.

 How does CS solve the Porcupine Dilemma?